 In 1946, grocer Ralph Hammons noticed a lot of wild Black Walnuts growing all over Southwest Missouri.
 Seeing the future potential of this local crop, he bought a cracking machine and began buying Black Walnuts from the hardworking Ozarks people who gathered them each fall.

-We continue to buy Black Walnuts in the same nostalgic way.
+Hammons Products Company continues to buy Black Walnuts the same way Ralph did in 1946.
 Coming to the company from over 215 local buying stations across 11 states, the efforts of thousands of people working together has helped make the American Black Walnut an integral piece of Midwest culture and a staple ingredient in many sweet and savory recipes.

-The processing plant in the small town of Stockton, MO has developed and grown, employing over 80 people with another 20 during the fall harvest season.
-The SQF level-3 certified plant shells about 25 million pounds of nuts each year, producing Black Walnut nutmeats for food ingredients and ground nut shells for industrial uses.
+The processing plant in the small lake town of Stockton, Missouri, just northwest of Springfield, Missouri.
+It has grown over the years to shell roughly 25 million pounds of nuts annually, producing Black Walnut nutmeats for food ingredients and ground nut shells for industrial uses.
 The plant is certified SQF level-3 for safe, quality food — one of the first in the nut industry to achieve that high level.